kindlyops/hugo-enlist-io/.github/PULL_REQUEST_TEMPLATE.md

 **- Test plan**

 <!--
-Demonstrate the code is solid.
+Explain how to see the code changes are working.
 Example: The exact commands you ran and their output, screenshots / videos if the pull request changes UI.
 -->